Aystira/CTF/Cyber_Sentinel/May_2024/Correlation_One_DoD_May_2024_CTF.md

 ### Takeaway
 Very simple challenge, and good nmap practice.

+## Important Document - Medium (200p)
+To be honest I don't really remember this one.

+### Takeaway
+Document while doing the challenge rather than after.

 ## Conclusion
 Overall I found this CTF to be a very fun experience and I definitely hope to do more of them.
 Some things to take away from this is definitely document as I am doing the challenge rather than trying to remember post event.
 Also take screenshots.
 Like I said earlier, based on the difficulty, I am very happy with answering 4 out of the 21 questions, and actually placing 270th out of over 5000 individuals who signed up.
 The next time I do a CTF I hope to be able do better and complete more challenges.